Fees

 Will my appointment involve a cost?

-Long Consultation = $152.00
+Long Consultation = $155.00

-Very Long Consultation = $202.00
+Very Long Consultation = $205.00

 Certain items and procedures carry additional costs or fees (eg pregnancy tests, some procedures including Implanon insertion/removal, IUDs, mental health or general care plans).
 All stock items have a small private fee (the cost of the product, which is the amount the practice paid to stock this item).
-Some doctors offer additional services within our practice, such as cannabis prescribing, or skin excisions.
-These services involve separate fees, which can be advised of by these particular doctors.
+Some doctors offer additional services within our practice, such as plant medicine prescribing, injections or skin excisions.

 For some consultations, some doctors may offer a discounted fee, which is at their discretion.
 (Discounted fee: Your doctor has elected to forgo some or all of the out-of-pocket fee as payment for their services.
 This out-of-pocket fee is commonly known as the "gap".)